slcs-jsc/jurassic/docs/manual/hpc_workflows.md

 ### General guidelines

 - Use **workflow-level parallelism** or job arrays for independent forward-model runs.
-- Use **MPI** only for retrieval workloads that process directory lists.
+- Use **MPI** only for retrieval workloads that process independent directory lists or shared-file profile lists.
 - Use **OpenMP** to accelerate per-observation computations.
 - Avoid oversubscription (total threads > physical cores).